 The Senior OSCEs rely on the ICM II Benchmarks and the Pocket Guide to the Physical Examination as well as principles identified in the goals and objectives of the required clinical clerkships.

-As for the Second-Year OSCE, particular attention should be given to the content accessible via the following links when preparing for OSCEs:
+As for the Second-Year OSCE, particular attention should be given to the content below, available on the ICM2 Core Clinical Skills Canvas.